Renting a Small RV: Everything You Need to Know

 How to Choose Which Small RV to Rent

-Scenic drive spending a lot of time inside the RV?
+Scenic drive where you’ll spend a lot of time inside the RV?
 You might want more room for games, reading, and relaxing.

-Outdoor adventure where you’ll need more gear storage?
-Check for storage capacity as you browse vehicles.
+Outdoor adventure where you’ll need gear storage?
+Check storage capacity as you browse vehicles.

 Off-grid camping using the generator, solar panels or lithium batteries for power?
 Look for a list of power sources in the RVs you’re considering.

-Warm vs. cool weather spending more time in the RV to be out of the elements?
-Be sure your RV rental has proper heating and/or cooling capabilities.
+Warm or cool weather where you’ll spend more time in the RV to escape the elements?
+Make sure your rental has proper heating and cooling capabilities.

 What Are Your Comfort Preferences?